Dovidc/ListIt/README.md

 ## Database configuration

-The API expects a PostgreSQL database by default.
+The API requires a PostgreSQL database.
 Set `DATABASE_URL` in your `.env.local` or `.env` file to point at the connection string you want to use locally (for example, `postgres://user:pass@localhost:5432/listit`).

-If you prefer to use the legacy SQLite fallback, ensure the optional `better-sqlite3` dependency can be built on your machine (`npm install better-sqlite3`).
-Without that module installed the server will now instruct you to provide `DATABASE_URL` instead of crashing while loading native bindings.
+SQLite is no longer supported.

 ## Capacitor + iOS wrapper